Mansi-Dabriwal/Local-LLM-Deployment-and-Interaction/README.md

 Make sure you have sufficient disk space and a good internet connection, as these models can be quite large.

+OR

+Follow the steps in the YouTube video:

 [[YouTube Link](https://www.youtube.com/watch?v=3K_wJjrc66M)]